 Right up until the end of the 19th century, every catholic in Florence was baptized behind these famous doors.
 Today, young local children can still be baptized here on the first Sunday of every month.
 However, with limited space and time, only four children can be baptized on such Sundays, meaning one needs to make the request well in advance.

-Tip: Purchasing one of the Florence museum tickets includes free entrance into the Baptistery.
+Tip: If you purchase one of the Florence museum tickets, you’ll get free entrance into the Baptistery.

 Italian pizza for lunch